When riding a dressage test, many riders make the experience even more challenging by not using the arena properly.

 Now ride the corners without the circle, being sure to maintain the bend as you do so.

 This exercise is very useful for helping you to remember to ask your horse for the correct bend through the corners – something that many riders forget to do!

-Maximise arena space by making the best use of the corners.
+You can maximize arena space by making the best use of the corners.

-This makes riding a test much easier as it gives you more time to prepare between movements.
+That makes riding a test much easier as it gives you more time to prepare between movements.
 You’ll also pick up more marks if the judge can see that you have your horse correctly bent and supple through the corners.

 - How to Get Your Horse to Bend

 - How to Ride From Your Inside Leg to Your Outside Rein

 - How to Ride a Good Circle